OpenTransfr/Core/docs/Banks/index.rst

 Bank
 ====

-A bank is the consumer facing organisation that holds a users bank accounts.
+A bank is the consumer facing organisation that holds a user's bank accounts.
 All banks must provide the Standard Bank API and declare the endpoint that their API is found at.
-Typically these will be banks that you recognise and trust; Anyone is able to setup a bank but only financially regulated ones are endorsed by the network itself.
+Typically these will be banks that you recognise and trust; anyone is able to setup a bank but only financially regulated ones are endorsed by the network itself.
 The ability for anyone to setup a bank is primarily for testing, entry and innovation uses.

 Setting up a bank
 -----------------